The Nature School Port Macquarie Logo The Nature School Port Macquarie Logo

 View Answer

 Absolutely!
-Our Secondary program is Registered AND Accredited in NSW.
-We are held to the same standards and requirements as all schools.
-We just approach things differently.
+Our Secondary program is Registered AND Accredited in NSW, ensuring that Year 10 students graduate with their RoSA (Record of School Achievement).
+We are held to the same rigorous standards and requirements as all schools.

 Do you still have full outdoor days?